About Dr. Berlin

 Dr. Dawn Berlin is an experienced consultant, advocate, and academic with over 30 years of expertise at the intersection of education and disability advocacy.
 Holding a Ph.D. from UCLA, she brings a deep, research-based understanding of behavior, learning, and communication to results-driven collaborative work with families and schools.

-As an advocate, Dr. Berlin partners closely with families to help them navigate the complexities of special education.
-She offers a calm, student-focused perspective, helping parents clarify their priorities, understand their rights, and work effectively with schools to enable meaningful student progress.
+As an advocate, Dr. Berlin partners closely with families to help them navigate the often complex and overwhelming special education process.
+She offers a calm, student-centered approach—guiding parents to clarify their goals, understand their rights, and build collaborative, productive relationships with school teams.
+Her support empowers families to participate fully and effectively in shaping their child’s educational experience and long-term success.

-With a career grounded in scholarship, experience, and heart, Dr. Berlin brings clarity, compassion, and deep expertise to every partnership she forms—whether with families, educators, or district leaders.
+With a career grounded in scholarship, hands-on experience, and a deep commitment to equity, Dr. Berlin brings clarity, compassion, and expertise to every collaboration—supporting families, educators, and school communities in working together to help students thrive.